-Fallout is one of the best games in the Dallas area.
+Fallout was one of the best games in the Dallas area, but it’s now closed.
 Here are our other recommendations for great escape rooms around Dallas.

 “There’s no ‘I’ in ‘nuclear wasteland'”